s1seven/documentation/docs/design_approach.md

 * It defines a somehow precise definition for a very limited set of information.
 * The industry established some common practices to provide certain information.
 * The target platform for the standard is paper which is fine as paper (and nowadays PDF) are the only means to establish document character.
 * There is a need for data in a machine readable format, confirmed by basic tools offered by some companies.

 ## Objectives

 Based on our observations and conclusions we set ourselves the following objectives for the design of an electronic format:

-* The target platform for the format are both machines and humans (in the forma of PDFs).
+* The target platform for the format are both machines and humans (in the form of PDFs).
 * The format must be developer friendly enabling easy implementation of both the creation of data in the format and reading it for further processing.
 * The format should provide standards and guidelines for many data points.
 * The format should flexible to integrate all kinds of information.
 * The format should make it easy to render great looking PDF documents following established practices.

 The data format in the next chapters tries to perform the balancing act to meet this to some extend contradictory objectives.